-The higher up content is in your page code, the more important it is considered by search engine algorithms (see my article on link source ordering for more details on how this affects links).
+The higher up content is in your page code, the more important it is considered by search engine algorithms.
 To make your website as optimised as possible, your main page content must come before any side columns.
 This layout does exactly that.

 Full length column background colours

 In landscape mode the background colours of the two columns will always stretch to the length of the longest column.
 You can read my article on equal height columns if you want to see how this is done.

 Resizable text compatible